Agency guides

 • Social Media Tracker for full analysis and data-driven recommendations

-Whatagraph’s Social Media Report Template for Marketing Agencies helps agencies handle social media analytics and evaluate the campaign effectiveness for every client.
+Whatagraph’s Social Media Report helps marketing agencies handle social media analytics and evaluate the campaign effectiveness for every client.

 By default, our social media report template has the following sections: